dvajs/dva/docs/guide/source-code-explore.md

 export function filterHooks(obj) {
   return Object.keys(obj).reduce((memo, key) => {
-  // 如果对象的 key 在 hooks 数组中
+  // if the object's key is in the hooks array
-  // 为 memo 对象添加新的 key，值为 obj 对应 key 的值
+  // Add a new key to the memo object, the value of obj corresponds to the value of key
     if (hooks.indexOf(key) > -1) {
       memo[key] = obj[key];
     }